Burst-Statistics/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 2.1.0 =
+* Fix: type mismatch when browser key is not in the user agent data.
+* New: Onboarding wizard for new users.

 = 2.0.9 =
 * Fix: incorrect "best device" conversion rate on the goals block.
 * Fix: when running tasks validation, summary warning call caused an error, due to wrong call.